 Midnight Curfew.

 She made it crystal clear that even if I was one minute late she would be locking me out for the night.
 After midnight she would not be taking the chain lock off the door.
-My mother was so paranoid about her cheap and flimsy chain lock being on our front door every night while she slept.
-I knew she was serious and if I was not home by midnight I would not be sleeping in my own bed that night.
+My mother was so paranoid about having her cheap flimsy chain lock on our front door every night while she slept.
+I knew she was dead serious and if I was not home by midnight then I would not be sleeping in my own bed that night.
 For the most part her curfew was never even an issue; I was always home long before midnight anyways.

-However, there were a few late night hockey games that I didn't play because I knew I might not be home in time.
+However, there were a few late night hockey games that I didn't play just because I knew I might not be home in time.
 I had been invited many times to play at rinks relatively close to our apartment where we would be off the ice at or before 11 pm.
 Normally that would give me plenty of time to get changed and be back home before my impending curfew.
 But I knew that whoever my ride back home was with, well he might want to have a couple beers during our dressing room banter after the game.
 I could not risk getting home after midnight because he wanted to hang around and shoot the shit with our buddies.

 There was absolutely no way I could ever tell whoever was my ride that I had to be home by midnight because my mommy had given me a curfew.
 How fuck’n embarrassing would that have been?
 So I never played and I always told the guys I was busy, which was a big fat lie.